jopsis/docker-acestream-arm/README.md

 ## Docker Hub

-Images are automatically built and published to Docker Hub via GitHub Actions:
+Images are automatically built and published to Docker Hub via GitHub Actions when a new tag is pushed:
 - Repository: [jopsis/acestream](https://hub.docker.com/r/jopsis/acestream)
+- Images are tagged with the git tag name (e.g., pushing tag `v3.2.13` creates `arm32-v3.2.13` and `arm64-v3.2.13`)

 ## License